Do you have seasonal affective disorder?

 This change in disposition is generally tied to a shortage of brain chemicals linked to mood – namely serotonin – that the human body naturally produces from exposure to sunlight and increase in melatonin, a natural hormone that plays a role in sleep.
 Both can naturally be linked to decreased sunlight and increased darkness found in winter.

-SAD affects between 4 and 10 percent of the population, with as many as 20 percent suffering from mild forms of the condition, according to the National Alliance on Mental Illness.
-Generally, the go-to treatment is light therapy, wherein patients are exposed to bright light via a light box with an ultraviolet filter.
+SAD affects between 4% and 10% of the population, with as many as 20% suffering from mild forms of the condition, according to the National Alliance on Mental Illness.
+Generally, the go-to treatment is light therapy, wherein patients expose themselves to bright light via a light box with an ultraviolet filter.

 Sarah Katula, an advanced practice psychiatric nurse at Advocate Health Care, says there are ways for people to manage the condition.

-“Seasonal affective disorder can be easily treated when those affected follow good self-care,” she says.
-“People who may be feeling its effects should see a credentialed treatment provider and take medications as prescribed.”
+“Following good self-care can easily treat seasonal affective disorder,” she says.
+“People who may be feeling its effects should see a credentialed provider and take medications as prescribed.”

 What are the symptoms?

-To be diagnosed with the disorder, people must meet the criteria for major depression coinciding with specific seasons for at least two years.
-Symptoms of depression diagnosis include:
+People diagnosed with the disorder must meet the criteria for major depression coinciding with specific seasons for at least two years.
+Symptoms of depression include:

 • Feeling depressed most of the day nearly every day